adithyanraj03/CourtKeyNet/README.md

 ## Contact

-For questions or collaboration opportunities, please contact Adithya N Raj at adithyanraj03@gmail.com
+For questions or collaboration opportunities, please contact at adithyanraj03@gmail.com

 ---